 But more importantly, it is the UVB rays that allow your body to produce valuable vitamin D, and instead of oxidizing the already existing melanin in your skin, produce new sun-protective melanin, which results in a healthier tan.

-This is why getting safe sun exposure every day is actually one of the best actions you can take for your health.
-If that is simply not an option, as it is for most in the winter, a safe tanning bed can also be used.
-The point isn’t to “get tan,” it’s to optimize your vitamin D levels, the natural result of which will be both a healthy glow and tan.
+This is why getting proper sun exposure every day is actually one of the best actions you can take for your health.
+If that is simply not an option, as it is for most in the winter, a tanning bed can also be used.
+The point isn't to "get tan," it's to optimize your vitamin D levels, the natural result of which will be both a healthy glow and tan.

 If you've spent any time on my site at all, you know that I'm a firm advocate for optimizing your vitamin D levels.
 For example, this healthy exposure to sunshine is known to provide the following benefits.
 Using a fake tanning lotion, of course, will give you none of these healthful perks …

 Protect against cancer, including melanoma